arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ### Register the Foundries Factory on Foundries.io

-***The integration with Foundries.io requires the Arduino Pro Cloud Subscription, contact us at [Arduino Pro Inquiries](https://cloud.arduino.cc/plans), or learn more on the [Arduino Pro Page](https://www.arduino.cc/pro/hardware/product/portenta-x8#pro-cloud)***
+***The integration with Foundries.io requires the Arduino Pro Cloud Subscription, subscribe at [Arduino PRO Cloud for Business](https://cloud.arduino.cc/plans), or learn more on the [Arduino Pro Page](https://www.arduino.cc/pro/hardware/product/portenta-x8#pro-cloud)***

 Go to [https://create.arduino.cc](https://create.arduino.cc) and click on Portenta X8 Board Manager, you will get prompted to set a new `Factory` name if you did not have one before.
 You will not be able to be change the name later, so use one that you can remember and write easily.